DiMNDev/TDD-myFirstUnitTest/README.md

 -.txt - The regularly expressed, human readable, steps or guidelines to produce the feature.
 The idea of the feature if you will.

+Example-10 Demonstrates the use of code coverage using the nyc package.
+By commenting out the second test inside Example-10 and running `"npm run coverage"` you can see this in action

 To run these tests via the command line you can run this line of code here:

 > `./node_modules/mocha/bin/_mocha -g Example myTests/`

-To run an individual test via the command line you can run this line of code here with the asterisk replaced with the test you wish to run:
+To run an individual test via the command line you can run this line of code here with the asterisk replaced with the test number you wish to run:

 > `./node_modules/mocha/bin/_mocha -g Example-* myTests/`